top of page

 A Polite Introduction and Deaths in the Family

-This week has seen two authors leave us and though, I did not know them personally, both have items upon my bookshelves and a hand in my becoming me.
+This week, two authors left us.
+I did not know either of them personally, yet both have permanent places on my bookshelves—and both played a role in my becoming.

-I am also grateful to Anne Rice, who handed me and millions of readers her box of darkness told through the eyes of the Vampire Lestat.
-Honestly, I was too young when her words wove their spell, but it was my first understanding of what a book crush meant and deeper than that, it was my first taste of a villain being more than pure evil.
-Being human involves a kaleidoscope of emotions and personalities.
+I am also grateful to Anne Rice, who handed me—and millions of other readers—her box of darkness through the eyes of the Vampire Lestat.
+I was too young when her words first found me, but they marked me nonetheless.
+That was my first book crush, my first experience of being enthralled by a character who refused to be simple.
+More than that, it was my first lesson in a villain who was not purely evil.
+She taught me that being human—or immortal—means holding a kaleidoscope of contradictions, desires, and moral questions all at once.

 Recent Posts